Chapeau Gendarme Ouest from the Super-Sauze resort

 At Super Sauze, near the Brec chairlift station, there are numerous car parks along the road.

 (S/E) Take the track heading north.
 Turn right at the first fork.
-The track turns left, heads south-west and joins the valley of the Torrent du Sauze.
+The track veers left, heads south-west and joins the valley floor of the Torrent du Sauze.
 This brings you to the track coming from Le Sauze.

 (1) Turn left into the valley on this wide track, which is rutted in places.
 Further on, you’ll reach the Pré de Goin.

-(2) Follow the signposted route (south-west-west) towards Col des Alaris.
-Ignore the various turn-offs and continue to Col des Alaris.
+(2) Follow the sign for Col des Alaris, heading south-west-west.
+Ignore the various turn-offs and continue to the Col des Alaris.

 (4) Take the path on the left, which climbs gently with numerous bends for about 600 m.
-You will arrive in the cirque on the west face.
+You’ll reach the cirque on the west face.

 (6) Do not take the path on the right which climbs towards the ridge (Yellow Cross).
-Head left onto the level path which joins the west face at a place called La Méa.
+Head left onto the level path which joins the western face at a place called La Méa.

 (7) There is a signpost here.
 Join the northern path.